Call for a Free Quote 01733 973 038

 Following the report, Parliament held a crucial debate on 16 May centred on WASPI compensation.
 During this debate, MPs including Patricia Gibson called for the delivery of prompt compensation.

-Speaking about the lack of commitment to a compensation package outlined by the political party leaders in their 2024 manifestos, Angela Madden, Chair of WASPI, said:
+Speaking at the time about the lack of commitment to a compensation package outlined by the political party leaders in their 2024 manifestos, Angela Madden, Chair of WASPI, said:

 “Just as money has rightly been found for the victims of the Post Office and infected blood scandals, the awful position 1950s women have been put in must be recognised and compensation paid.”